Olympic Gymnast Nastia Liukin Slays In Tight Blue Leotard While Clapping Back At The Haters

 The shot was snapped selfie-style and saw Nastia standing directly in the center of the frame.
 A geotag in the upload indicated that she was in Dallas, Texas.
 Nastia stood in front of a circular mirror as she rested her hand on the white counter in front of her.
 She used her left hand to hold her cellphone, which completely covered her face.
 The wall at her back was painted a bright white color, and her bed was made with crisp linens.

-The Olympian flaunted her incredible figure in a leotard from her collaboration with Ozone.
+The Olympian flaunted her incredible figure in a leotard from Ozone.
 In the caption of the image, she plugged the new collection and revealed to fans that she was obsessed with it.
-Nastia also shared with her audience that a woman DM’ed her and told that the 30-year-olds should not still be wearing leotards, and her photo was a clap back to the comment.
+Nastia also shared with her audience that a woman DM’ed her and told that 30-year-olds should not still be wearing leotards, and her photo was a clap back to the comment.

 Nastia rocked the curve-hugging piece, which boasted a bright blue hue.
 The garment was decorated with a gold crisscross design near her neck and sides, and the rest of the article was adorned with rhinestones.
 The clothing was sleeveless, allowing Nastia to show off her slender arms.
 The bottom of the garment had high-cut leg holes that were worn high on her hips and allowed her to flaunt her brown stems.